 - Offing the Offspring: Attempted to consume his daughter Mary as a ghost to achieve full immortality.

 - Star Power: As a branch member of the Animusphere family his magical specialty is in Astromancy, and the design of his family mansion is designed to reflect the heavens.
 The mystery of his murder is centered around the positioning of his organs in alignment with the classical planets (i.e., including the Sun and Moon, and excluding Uranus and Neptune).

 - Suicide, Not Murder: Waver quickly deduces that the culprit of the murder of Ernest Fargo is none other than the man himself.
 By dismembering himself and arranging his body parts in accordance with the orbits of the planets Ernest became a revenant in the hopes of attaining immortality.

 Voiced by: Yutaka AoyamaA member of the Zoology department competing for a vacant position after one of its members is assassinated.

-- Born in the Wrong Century: Waver points out that a hundred years ago Davenant might've just been an ordinary mage, but modern technology has made his actions far too obvious for muggles to discover.
+- Born in the Wrong Century: Waver points out that a hundred years ago Davenant might've just been an ordinary mage, but modern technology has made his actions far too obvious, and far too easy for muggles to discover.

 - Familiars: As expected from a specialist in Zoology, he has the ability to summon monstrous spectral rabbits to consume electricity and attack people.